 Last season, Sonics fans grew accustomed to PJ Carlesimo’s incompetence.
 His timeouts were the depressingly predictable: he’d call the team to the sideline, walk to the three point line with his assistants, furiously scribble on a white board for over a minute and get back to the team with about 5 seconds left.
 Meanwhile, Durant and Green (rookies that could use some guidance) spent their timeouts last season the same way we did: wondering how young the littlest boom squad member was.
+Kevin: "Do you think he’s a midget?"

 Jeff: "No way, he’s a kid.
 Look at the size of his head… it’s well-proportioned."